Buddhism History - Ancient Times to Now

 Buddhism history is, like all history, just a story.

-It tells about Gotama, a warrior of the Indian Shakya tribe, who in the 5th century BC became a muni, a sage.
+It tells about Siddharta Gotama, a young farmer from north-east India who in the 5th century BC became a muni, a sage.

-His devotees regarded Gotama Shakyamuni as a reincarnated Buddha, an enlightened being.
-In the following centuries they spread his message all over Asia.
+His devotees regarded the muni Siddharta Gotama as a reincarnated Buddha, an enlightened being.
+In the following centuries his message spread all over Asia.

 That's the whole story, isn't it?
 Let's see.